eastein/lidless/README.md

       "port" : 8000
     }]

-The username and password options only work with HTTP basic authentication at this time.
+The username and password options work with HTTP basic authentication or ZoneMinder's time based authentication session at this time.
 They are optional.
 HTTPS does not work for camera sources.
+If you want to go through ZoneMinder, the URL must end with auth= (the GET parameter for auth must be at the end), the zm_auth_hash_secret parameter must be added into the camera JSON stanza, and the password is the password in the ZoneMinder database (already hashed).

 <A name="toc1-54" title="API" />
 # API